 At WHOOP, our mission is to help you unlock your best performance with 24/7 personalized data.
 We’re also constantly striving to better enable our members to understand and interpret that data.
-We recently released a new feature called the Monthly Performance Assessment--a perk available to members who have been on WHOOP for at least 28 days.
+We recently released a new feature called the Monthly Performance Assessment–a perk available to members who have been on WHOOP for at least 28 days.
 These assessments are delivered on the 3rd day of each month and display insightful charts and analysis from the previous month’s data.

-Up first is the Sleep Analysis page.
 This page allows you to compare the current month to the previous month, as well as look at how sleep deprivation and restorative sleep changed over the course of the month.

 In the graph comparing your average sleep stats between the current month and the previous month, the left two bars show your average sleep need in green and average sleep duration in blue, with the corresponding averages printed below.
 The right two bars show your average REM sleep duration in the lighter blue and average slow wave sleep (SWS, or deep sleep) duration in the darker blue with corresponding averages printed below as well.
 REM and SWS together are considered “restorative sleep.”